Dino Bravo: World Wide Wrestling Federation (1978)

-Dino then travelled north, making his debut for the World Wide Wrestling Federation (the future WWF) at a TV taping in Philadelphia, PA on January 31, 1978 and defeating Frank Marconi.
-Bravo quickly formed a team with Dominic DeNucci, with the duo appearing together for the first time on March 4, 1978 episode of Championship Wrestling with a victory over Baron Mikel Scicluna & former WWWF World Champion Stan Stasiak.
-On the March 18th episode of Championship Wrestling they defeated WWWF World Tag-Team Champions Mr. Fuji and Toru Tanaka in a non-title match.
-Two weeks later on the April 1st episode they had a rematch for the title, and Bravo and DeNucci captured the WWWF Tag Team Championship.
-After successfully retaining against Fuji and Tanaka, the duo defended against a variety of teams including Johnny Rodz and Jose Estrada, Luke Graham and Superstar Billy Graham, Baron Mikel Scicluna and Stan Stasiak, and The Yukon Lumberjacks.
+Traveling north, Bravo made his debut for the World Wide Wrestling Federation (WWWF, now WWE) at a televised match in Philadelphia on January 31, 1978, defeating Frank Marconi.
+Bravo quickly formed a team with Dominic DeNucci, with the duo appearing together for the first time on the March 4, 1978, episode of Championship Wrestling with a victory over Baron Mikel Scicluna and former WWWF Champion Stan Stasiak.

+On the March 18 episode of Championship Wrestling, Bravo and DeNucci defeated WWWF World Tag Team Champions Mr. Fuji and Toru Tanaka in a non-title match.
+Two weeks later, on the April 1, they had a rematch for the title, and Bravo and DeNucci captured the WWWF Tag Team Championship.
+After successfully retaining against Fuji and Tanaka, the duo defended against a variety of teams including Johnny Rodz and José Estrada, Luke Graham and "Superstar" Billy Graham, and Scicluna and Stasiak.
+The Yukon Lumberjacks defeated Bravo and DeNucci to capture the WWWF Tag-Team Championship in a match taped on June 26 in Madison Square Garden.

-However their luck ran out on July 1, 1978 during an episode of Championship Wrestling when the Yukon Lumberjacks defeated Bravo and DeNucci to capture the WWWF Tag-Team Championship in a match taped on June 26 in Madison Square Garden.
-After unsuccessfully challenging the Lumberjacks in a series of rematches, Bravo moved on to singles competition and defeated Superstar Billy Graham via disqualification in multiple matches.
-He then began a victorious house show series with Luke Graham in the fall of 1978.
-On the November 18, 1978 episode of Championship Wrestling he teamed again with DeNucci to challenge the Yukon Lumberjacks; the former champions won by disqualification.
-Bravo's final WWWF match came on December 30, 1978, where he was defeated by Victor Rivera.
+After unsuccessfully challenging the Lumberjacks in a series of rematches, Bravo moved on to singles competition and defeated "Superstar" Billy Graham via disqualification in multiple matches.
+He then began a house show series with Luke Graham in the fall of 1978.
+On the November 18, 1978, episode of Championship Wrestling, he teamed again with DeNucci to challenge the Yukon Lumberjacks; the former champions won by disqualification.
+Bravo's final WWWF match came on December 30, 1978, where he was defeated by Víctor Rivera.